StackVista/stackstate-docs/use/problem-analysis/problem-lifecycle.md

 ## Problem subsumed

-If an element switches its state to unhealthy and would become the new root cause for more than one existing problem, StackState will combine all of these problems into one problem.
+If an element switches its state to unhealthy and would become the new root cause for more than one existing problem, Rancher Observability will combine all of these problems into one problem.
 The oldest of the problems will be updated to have the new root cause element and all other problems with the same root cause are subsumed.
 This would happen, for example, if an upstream dependency of two root cause elements switched to an unhealthy state.

 When a problem is subsumed, the following events are generated: